medic/cht-docs/content/en/apps/guides/impact-metrics.md

 linkTitle: "Impact Metrics"
 weight:
 description: >
-  A set of impact metrics across priority use cases for monitoring across the CHT
+  A set of impact metrics for priority use cases for monitoring across the CHT
 keywords: impact monitoring
 relatedContent: >
   core/overview/data-flows-for-analytics